AlbNor87/AkademiskaHus/readme.md

 Design a website or application for Akademiska Hus.

 ## About the project
-This project was built using Laravel for the backend api and Vue.js together with Bootstrap 4 for the front end.
+This project was built using Laravel and Vue.js together with Bootstrap 4.

 ## Creators:
 - _Linus van der Putten (Digital Designer)_